 Accessibility

-By investing in accessibility, more people will be able to use your website.
+By investing in accessibility, more people can use your website.
 It’s important to keep in mind that regulations regarding accessibility are on the way.
 It’s generally more costly and less effective to add accessibility features retroactively.

 This is how we do it